Observations in TNG: "Data's Day"

 Enterprise Flybys in TNG and TNG-R

 Once again, we don't see the 4-foot model, but a CG model in the remastered episode.
+Notice how the drop from warp happens earlier in the recreated CG sequence.

 A second Romulan Warbird decloaks as it approaches the USS Enterprise-D. This footage was also newly created for this episode.
 Comparison shots from "The Neutral Zone" and "Contagion" show the original model of the Warbird from a similar angle.
 As can be seen, the original model featured less lighting in the upper part of the "head" section.